Team-Spoofemon/finding-joy/game/assets/story/scene3.md

-# scene 3: JOY enters break room, IDOLA suggests JOY should go out on a date, choses between asking IDOLA, FAITH, or refusing
+# scene 3: JOY enters break room, SID suggests JOY should go out on a date, choses between asking SID, FAITH, or refusing

 *stage:* JOY enters from the right and ends up on the left looking left.